 Compare Virginia Individual Health Insurance Rates – Affordable Va Plans

 Temporary plans can be issued for up to three months (with an additional renewal).
-Many affordable options are available if you miss the Open Enrollment deadline, and are offered throughout most of the year.
+Many affordable options are available if you miss the Open Enrollment deadline, and are offered throughout most of the year (not during Open Enrollment).
 Although temporary policies do not contain 10 "essential health benefits," they do provide affordable major medical benefits.
 Generally, up to $1-5 million of benefits are available, and applications for short-term coverage are often approved within 48 hours.
 Plans are ideal for persons between jobs, or applicants that missed an Open Enrollment deadline.

-Large provider networks are available, including UnitedHealthcare's PPO network and National General's Aetna PPO network.
-Other carriers offering temporary plans include Companion Life, North River, and Independence American.
+Large provider networks are available, including UnitedHealthcare's PPO network.
+Other carriers offering temporary plans include Everest.
 Plans are not available during the Marketplace enrollment period and qualified preventative benefits are covered with no out-of-pocket expense.
 These types of policies are also popular for applicants that are in transition from one job to another, but do not want COBRA or Marketplace coverage.
+Applicants with chronic illness should not consider these types of plans.

 Applicants that have reached age 65 also have access to guaranteed Medigap coverage from a wide selection of carriers.
 High-deductible plans provide 100% coverage after the deductible has been met.
 Also, Medicaid expansion provides more consumers with low-cost options including CHIP benefits for children.
-"Cover Virginia" (Medicaid) is offered to eligible applicants with income less than $18,755 (one person), $25,269 (two persons), $31,782 (three persons), and $38,296 (four persons).
+"Cover Virginia" (Medicaid) is offered to eligible applicants with 2024 income less than $20,121 (one person), $27,214 (two persons), $34,307 (three persons), $41,400 (four persons), and $48,494 (five persons).
 Pregnant women and adults can also qualify for coverage.
 Generally, only five questions are asked to determine eligibility.

 FAMIS (Family Access to Medical Insurance Security Plan) also provides medical benefits for children.
 There are no fees or costs for qualifying families.
 To receive benefits, applicants must reside in Virginia, be a US citizen or lawfully-residing immigrant, under age 19, and not eligible for FAMIS Plus.
 Eligible families can receive the following benefits: office visits, preventative checkups, vaccinations and immunizations, prescription drugs, dental and vision, x-rays and lab tests, ER visits, and mental health coverage.

-The available FAMIS pls are Aetna Better Health of Virginia, Anthem HealthKeepers Plus, Molina Complete Care of Virginia, Optima Health Family Care, UnitedHealthcare Community Plan, and Virginia Premier.
+The available FAMIS plans are Aetna Better Health of Virginia, Anthem HealthKeepers Plus, Molina Complete Care of Virginia, Optima Health Family Care, UnitedHealthcare Community Plan, and Virginia Premier.

 You can apply for medical plan benefits after the Open Enrollment period ends (under age 65) by using a "Special Enrollment Period" exemption.
 This applies to many situations, including pregnancy or adoption, losing credible coverage from an employer, reaching age 26 while covered on a parent's policy, divorcing, or moving to a different service area.
 These "life events" provide 60 days to review and choose plans without underwriting.
 The initial Open Enrollment period is from November 1 through January 15th.